 Quality and Patient Safety

-Connecticut hospitals have set themselves apart by leading the nation with an ambitious statewide initiative to eliminate all-cause preventable harm using high reliability science to create a culture of safety.
+Connecticut hospitals set themselves apart by leading the nation with an ambitious statewide initiative to eliminate all-cause preventable harm using high reliability science to create a culture of safety.

 Through its Patient Safety Organization (PSO), CHA is providing leadership and resources for ongoing improvement activities.

 CHA's Towards Excellence in Care (TEIC) program provides facilities with quality improvement services through data collection and analysis of clinical processes and outcomes.

 CHA, in partnership with Qualidigm and DPH, has developed a Wallet Medication Card and questions and answers about patient safety strategies for consumers.

 Ensuring the Highest Standards of Patient Safety and Quality Care